Home > Analyses > Healthcare > Edwards Lifesciences Corporation

 Revenue by Segment

-This pie chart illustrates Edwards Lifesciences’ revenue distribution by product segment for the fiscal year 2024, highlighting key drivers in heart valve and critical care therapies.
+This pie chart illustrates Edwards Lifesciences Corporation’s revenue distribution by product segment for the fiscal year 2025, highlighting key areas of growth and concentration.

 Key Products & Brands